shyampurk/ChatEngineWithAWSTranslate/README.md

 <img src="screenshots/overallscreen-app.gif" width="600">

 You can follow the sections below to build this example chat app in no time.
-But before you begin, you must have an account in PubNub and AWS.
+However, before you begin, you must have an account in PubNub and AWS.

 1. Create your [PubNub developer account](https://admin.pubnub.com)